mmagsino/wf-github-api/README.md

 ## Run as a jar file.

 - Build the package `mvn clean package`.
+- Build the package by skipping the integration test. ``
 - Run on console `java -jar target/wf-github-api-0.0.1-SNAPSHOT.jar`.
 - Open browser and type `http:localhost:8080`